 - A voucher is sent to each provider listing all children who are receiving day care assistance from Erie County.
 The provider must complete the voucher and return it to the ECDSS Accounting - Voucher Audit Division.

-- When day care assistance is discontinued for a case or individual child, a 'Termination of Employment-related Child Care Assistance' [B-4843] letter is sent to the provider.
+- When day care assistance is discontinued for a case or individual child, a ‘Notice of Intent to Discontinue Child Care Benefits (OCFS-LDSS-4782)’ is sent to the client and a 'Provider Cancellation Letter' letter is sent to the provider.

 Child Care Services [Non-Temporary Assistance] Case Payment Procedure -